-WHOI cannot accept federal financial aid transfers from your home institution, but may be able to accept certain loans, grants, scholarships and other aid from you.
+WHOI cannot accept federal financial aid transfers from your home institution, but it may be possible for FAFSA, Stafford, Pell and/or other scholarships to be given to you from your home institution, and then you would pay the "study-away" program (e.g., SAW Program).
+Please check with your home institution.
 Many home institutions will also require completion of a Contractual Agreement.
 Please discuss your interest in participating in the Semester at WHOI with your school’s Financial Aid Office, and contact email@example.com for additional information.

 WHOI housing units are located on both the Quissett and Village campuses.
 These units are furnished and equipped with kitchen appliances and utensils.
-For Fall 2020, housing costs are $860 per person per month for a shared bedroom with two beds per room, which includes all utilities, cable TV, and internet access.
+Currently, housing costs are $860 per person per month for a shared bedroom with two beds per room, which includes all utilities, cable TV, and internet access.